-The Working Group's observations aim at making the distinction between these courts' respective competences clearer.
+The Commission's observations aim at making the distinction between these courts' respective competences clearer.
 Admittedly, this is a difficult exercise and one of the difficulties raised is that the main human rights protection body, the Court of Human Rights, has not been established.

-It is, at the same time, a short term exercise, because, in the Rapporteurs' view, this distribution of competences between three high courts is only justified by the particular will of the drafters of the Constitution to create a body with the exclusive task of monitoring respect for human rights in FBH.
+It is, at the same time, a short term exercise, because, in the Commission's view, this distribution of competences between three high courts is only justified by the particular will of the drafters of the Constitution in the Washington Agreement to create a body with the exclusive task of monitoring respect for human rights in FBH.
+After the Dayton Agreement and the establishment of the Human Rights Commission, setting up a specific human rights court with partial international composition at the level of an entity may no longer be advisable (see below the Commission's remarks under 4.3.2).

-In the long run, one should examine whether the tasks actually entrusted to the Human Rights Court could not be transferred to the Constitutional Court, whose competence could then be extended in order to comprise the examination of individual applications alleging human rights violations.
+Be that as it may, one should examine whether the tasks entrusted to the Human Rights Court (if it had to be set up) could not be transferred in the long run to the Constitutional Court, whose competence could then be extended in order to comprise the examination of individual applications alleging human rights violations.
 This would bring the legal system of the FBH into line with other European legal systems where, by means of individual applications (Individualbeschwerde), human rights issues are dealt with by the Constitutional Court.
 Moreover, such a development would be in line with the tendency in most European States to entrust Constitutional Courts with the task of human rights protection.3 b) Relations between the Human Rights Court and the Supreme Court